Runtime system: Advanced features

 Some compiled or interpreted languages provide an interface that allows application code to interact directly with the runtime system.
 An example is the Thread class in the Java language.
 The class allows code (that is animated by one thread) to do things such as start and stop other threads.
 Normally, core aspects of a language's behavior such as task scheduling and resource management are not accessible in this fashion.

 Higher-level behaviors implemented by a runtime system may include tasks such as drawing text on the screen or making an Internet connection.
 It is often the case that operating systems provide these kinds of behaviors as well, and when available, the runtime system is implemented as an abstraction layer that translates the invocation of the runtime system into an invocation of the operating system.
 This hides the complexity or variations in the services offered by different operating systems.
 This also implies that the OS kernel can itself be viewed as a runtime system, and that the set of OS calls that invoke OS behaviors may be viewed as interactions with a runtime system.

 In the limit, the runtime system may provide services such as a P-code machine or virtual machine, that hide even the processor's instruction set.
 This is the approach followed by many interpreted languages such as AWK, and some languages like Java, which are meant to be compiled into some machine-independent intermediate representation code (such as bytecode).
-This arrangement simplifies the task of language implementation and its adaptation to different machines, and improves efficiency of sophisticated language features such as reflection.
+This arrangement simplifies the task of language implementation and its adaptation to different machines, and improves efficiency of sophisticated language features such as reflective programming.
 It also allows the same program to be executed on any machine without an explicit recompiling step, a feature that has become very important since the proliferation of the World Wide Web.
 To speed up execution, some runtime systems feature just-in-time compilation to machine code.

 A modern aspect of runtime systems is parallel execution behaviors, such as the behaviors exhibited by mutex constructs in Pthreads and parallel section constructs in OpenMP.
 A runtime system with such parallel execution behaviors may be modularized according to the proto-runtime approach.